rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 ## Setting and storing login information

-In [`config.toml`](https://doc.rust-lang.org/cargo/reference/config.html) and `credentials.toml` files there is a field called `private-key`, witch is a private key formatted in the secret [subset of `PASERK`](https://github.com/paseto-standard/paserk/blob/master/types/secret.md) and is used to sign asymmetric tokens
+In [`config.toml`](https://doc.rust-lang.org/cargo/reference/config.html) and `credentials.toml` files there is a field called `private-key`, which is a private key formatted in the secret [subset of `PASERK`](https://github.com/paseto-standard/paserk/blob/master/types/secret.md) and is used to sign asymmetric tokens

 A keypair can be generated with `cargo login --generate-keypair` which will:
 - generate a public/private keypair in the currently recommended fashion.
 - save the private key in `credentials.toml`.
 - print the public key in [PASERK public](https://github.com/paseto-standard/paserk/blob/master/types/public.md) format.

 It is recommended that the `private-key` be saved in `credentials.toml`.
-It is also supported in `config.toml`, primarily so that it can be set using the associated environment variable.
-Witch is the recommended way to provide it in CI contexts.
-This set up is what we have for the `token` field for setting a secret token.
+It is also supported in `config.toml`, primarily so that it can be set using the associated environment variable, which is the recommended way to provide it in CI contexts.
+This setup is what we have for the `token` field for setting a secret token.

 There is also an optional field called `private-key-subject` which is a string chosen by the registry.
 This string will be included as part of an asymmetric token and should not be secret.